DataDog/dd-py-tracing-workshop/README.md

 Vital Business Info about Beers and Donuts live in a SQL database.

-Some information about Donuts changes rapidly, with the waves of public opinion.
+Some information about Donuts changes rapidly, with the waves of baker opinion.
 We store this time-sensitive information in a Redis-backed datastore called DonutDB.

 The `DonutDB` class abstracts away some of the gory details and provides a simple API